anjandebnath/k8-Terraform/README.md

 Most importantly, Kubernetes has an automatable API.
 This is what will allow us to build our automated deployment pipeline.

+Kubectl is the official and primary method of interaction with Kubernetes.
+Anything that can be done with Kubernetes can be done from Kubectl-configuration, deployment of containers, and even monitoring live applications.

 ## vagrant commands